zouCH/zouCH/readme.txt

-git is a version controller system git is for free
+git is a distrubuted version control system git is free softwaare distrubuted under the GPL